 For the safety of critical infrastructure, like airports and maritime terminals, unauthorized unmanned aircraft systems (UAS or drones) are strictly prohibited from flying over or near them.
 Before you take flight, make sure you are familiar with the Federal Aviation Administration’s (FAA) UAS rules.

-Massport, in collaboration with the Massachusetts State Police, is encouraging owners and prospective operators of drones or unmanned aircraft systems (UAS) to know the rules before your fly.
+Massport, in collaboration with the Massachusetts State Police, strongly advises owners and potential operators of drones or UAS to fully understand the rules before flying.
 Drones can pose a significant concern when operators do not follow the rules.
 Violators will face penalties for breaking the law.

-Flying drones in controlled airspace, around and above airports, is prohibited without prior FAA approval;
+● Flying drones in controlled airspace, including airports, is strictly prohibited without prior FAA approval.

-Keep your drone in sight at all times and fly lower than 400 feet; and
+● Keep your drone in sight at all times and fly below 400 feet.

-Since 2016, Massport has installed approximately 200 "No Drone Zone" signs in over 50 parks and other locations around Boston Logan International Airport, as well as signage at other Massport sites, and surrounding state, city, and local properties.
+To promote safe drone use, Massport has installed around 200 "No Drone Zone" signs in over 50 parks and other locations around Boston Logan International Airport, as well as signage at other Massport sites and surrounding state, city, and local properties.
 Massport continues to work with neighboring communities to install additional signage, specifically within areas of increased drone activity along critical flight paths to and from our airports.